wd-bootcamp/cohort-template/docs/bootcamp-rules-en.md

 - Addressing problems promptly
 - Independent review of the content is mandatory!

-## Slack (Rules)
+## Discord (Rules)

-Slack is the most important communication tool at neuefische.
+Discord is the most important communication tool at neuefische.
 Familiarize yourself with it with the help of your coaches.
 You will find all relevant information there and be informed of any news.
 Please enter your full name and upload a meaningful profile picture before the first course day.
-Please note that general data protection rules also apply to Slack; do not post private conversations from closed channels in public areas.
+Please note that general data protection rules also apply to Discord; do not post private conversations from closed channels in public areas.
 Whenever possible, feel free to contact the coaches in the channel or via DM.
 Participants may only create their own channels after consultation.
 Please remain friendly and helpful.
-Slack is primarily intended for course communication.
+Discord is primarily intended for course communication.
 Debates, forums, and discussions on topics outside the course should be conducted through other communication channels to ensure the successful completion of the bootcamp for everyone.

 ## TalentApp